locize/blog/source/_posts/multi-tenant.md

   - data

 thumbnail: multi-tenant/multi-tenant-application.webp

-label: what-is-i18n
-lang: en
 ---

 ![multi-tenant-application](multi-tenant-application.webp)

 You're going to learn about a subject today that is more popular than ever.

-<b>We now offer our consumers this unique functionality.
-Without the client having to pay more, this will contribute to raising the value of our localization software.</b>
+**We now offer our consumers this unique functionality.
+Without the client having to pay more, this will contribute to raising the value of our localization software.**

 Let's start by reviewing basic definitional information concerning multi-tenant as well as the benefits of such an architecture.